FearlessOne07/Spectrum/README.md

 ## Building

 - Run `git clone https://github.com/FearlessOne07/Spectrum.git --recursive`
-- Make sure cmake and your desired generator are installed
+- Make sure cmake and your desired generator are installed.
+- Run `cd Spectrum` then `git submodules update --init` to get the engine code.
-- Run `cmake -S . -B build` to generate build files in the `build` directory
+- Run `cmake -S . -B build` to generate build files in the `build` directory.
 - Run `cmake --build build` to build the executable and libraries.
-- Executable will be in the `bin` directory
+- Executable will be in the `bin` directory.

 ## Credits